loganhasson/loganhasson.github.io/source/_posts/2013-10-10-dot-send-me-to-the-moon.markdown

 => I have no idea what you're talking about.
 ```

 Hey, look!
 We made a really pathetic AIM bot, minus AIM and the internet and other stuff.
-Ok, really we just made a totally useless program to create a contrived situation with which to demonstrate `.send`.
-Still, though, it's really awesome. `.send` is, not this program.
+Ok, really we just made a totally useless program to create a contrived example with which to demonstrate `.send`.
+Still, though, it's really awesome. `.send` is really awesome, to clarify, not this program.
 And supremely useful if you want to dynamically call methods based on user input (or in other situations where you don't really know what method is going to be called).

 Not too shabby, Ruby.
+Not too shabby.